Egg and Cheese Breakfast Casserole

 Bake casserole until eggs are set and the surface is golden brown, 40 to 50 minutes.
 If the casserole starts to get too brown on top before it is cooked through, loosely cover it with a piece of aluminum foil.
 (Note: if you baked the casserole directly from the fridge, it may need an extra 5-7 minutes.)

-Let casserole rest on top of the warm oven for 10 minutes before serving (it will be more firm and slice more easily if allowed to rest).
+Let casserole rest on top of the warm oven for 10 minutes before serving (it will be firmer and slice more easily if allowed to rest).

 Serve casserole with fruit salad on the side.
-Enjoy with mimosas!
+Enjoy!